A machine learning route between band mapping and band structure: Generation of and validation on synthetic data

-\item[] \textbf{Approximate generation of photoemission data.} We approximately synthesized momentum-resolved photoemission data for each energy band by plugging the band energy and linewidth parameter at each momentum position into the Voigt profile \cite{VandeHulst1947} (with Gaussian and Lorentzian parameters $\sigma$ and $\gamma$, and amplitude $B$) computed using the Faddeeva function $W$ \cite{Zaghloul2011}.
-The Voigt profile approximates the convolution of a single-particle spectral function (see Section S1), describing the photoemission observable, with a Gaussian energy resolution function.
+We approximately synthesized momentum-resolved photoemission data for each energy band by plugging the band energy and linewidth parameter at each momentum position into the Voigt profile \cite{VandeHulst1947} (with Gaussian and Lorentzian parameters $\sigma$ and $\gamma$, and amplitude $B$) computed using the Faddeeva function $W$ \cite{Zaghloul2011}.
+The Voigt profile approximates the convolution of a single-particle spectral function (see Supplementary Section 1), describing the photoemission observable, with a Gaussian energy resolution function.
 The synthetic photoemission intensity, $I_{\mathrm{synth}}$, for a band structure composed of a set of energy bands, $E_B = \{E_{b_i}\}$, is generated by combining multiple Voigt profiles in summation, similar to Eqs. \eqref{eq:multiband_I}-\eqref{eq:multiband_Isim}.

 Without loss of generality, we assume the energy resolution in detection for all bands to be the same ($\sigma_j = \sigma$).
 For the cases shown in Supplementary Figs. \ref{fig:synthband1}-\ref{fig:synthband2}, the linewidth parameter $\gamma$ are set to a constant throughout the band.
 In all synthetic data, we omitted the inhomogeneous intensity modifications in realistic photoemission data due to experimental factors such as the experimental geometry, sample condition, matrix element effect, photon energy, etc. This omittance relies on the assumption that the essential preprocessing step, such as symmetrization and contrast enhancement \cite{Stimper2019} in our workflow (see main text Methods), can sufficiently restore the intensity continuity along the energy bands.
 The momentum resolution effect is also not accounted for because the instrument (such as METIS 1000 \cite{Medjanik2017,SPECSGmbH2019}) has a higher momentum resolution than the momentum spacing used in data binning or generation.